nodejs/node/doc/api/util.md

 // WeakSet { { a: 1 }, { b: 2 } }
 ```

-The `sorted` option makes sure the output is stable, no matter of the properties
+The `sorted` option makes sure the output is identical, no matter of the
-insertion order:
+properties insertion order:

 ```js
 const { inspect } = require('util');